July 16, 2025

 Storage Replica, a technology that duplicates volumes between servers for disaster recovery, is included in Windows Server 2016 and 2019.
 Stretch failover is a technology feature that lets failover clusters span two locations.

-Organizations can replicate data over various centers by extending failover clusters.
+Extending failover clusters allows organizations to replicate data across various centers.
 If tragedy strikes at one location, all data is preserved on failover servers at the others.

 According to Microsoft, the WSFC was first launched in Windows Server 2016 to safeguard "mission-critical" services, like its SQL server database and Microsoft Exchange communications server.

-For database replication, other vendors supply failover cluster technology.
+Other vendors supply failover cluster technology for database replication.
 For example, MySQL Cluster has a heartbeat method that enables fast failure detection to other nodes in the cluster, often in under a literal second, with no service disruptions to clients.

 Databases may be replicated to faraway sites using the geographic replication capability.

-The idea of failover clusters is to ensure that users experience minimum disruptions in service.
+The idea of failover clusters is to ensure that users experience minimal service disruptions.
 However, other additional benefits of failover clustering are discussed below.

 As significant as failover clustering is, it comes up against the following limitations.